-APPENDIX A.
+APPENDIX A

-College of Pharmacy - For Cause Drug Testing Checklist

-(Adapted from Michigan Medicine - For Cause Drug Testing Checklist)
+College of Pharmacy - For Cause Drug Testing Checklist for PharmD Students (adapted from Michigan Medicine - For Cause Drug Testing Checklist)

-When a student exhibits behavior(s) or other indicators such that there is reasonable suspicion of unhealthy substance use or impairment, this checklist is to be completed.
-Reasonable suspicion is a justifiable suspicion which is sufficient to a reasonable person to suggest that a student has used substances while on-site for a rotation or on University premises, is impaired, is under the influence of a substance, has the odor of a substance (regardless of behavior) or is in the possession of or has diverted substances intended for use by patients.
-Per the UM College of Pharmacy Drug Testing Policy, the student will undergo for cause testing to ensure compliance with the policy.
+When a student exhibits behavior(s) or other indicators such that there is reasonable suspicion of substance abuse, misuse or impairment, this checklist is to be completed.
+Reasonable suspicion is a justifiable suspicion which is sufficient to a reasonable person to suggest that a student has used alcohol or drugs while on-site for a rotation or on University premises, is impaired, is under the influence of drugs or alcohol, has the odor of drugs or alcohol (regardless of behavior) or is in the possession of or has diverted substances intended for use by patients.
+Per the UNI College of Pharmacy Drug Testing Policy, the student will undergo for cause testing to ensure compliance with the policy.

 Name: UMID:

 Date and Time of Incident: Location:

-Report results to: Mark Nelson Assistant Dean for Student Services and Admissions Contact Information: mnelson@med.umich.edu (734) 764-6137
+Report results to: Mark Nelson

+Assistant Dean for Admissions and Contact Information: mnelson@umich.edu, (734) 763-6137

+Student Services